zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 **SEE** section [Exercise: Grid and Block Size Experimentation](02_Expose_Parallelism.ipynb##Exercise:-Grid-and-Block-Size-Experimentation
 ) of 02_Expose_Parallelism.ipynb, for more details on experimentation with `blocks` and `threads` in `vector_add.cu` script.

-Remember we want to use as much parallel processing as possible so we don't want to use less number of threads per block, say 32.
-However, we should also take into account that the maximum numbe rof threads per block allowed by say NVIDIA GPUs is typically 1024.
+Remember we want to use as much parallel processing as possible, so we don't want to use fewer threads per block, say 32.
+However, we should also take into account that the maximum number of threads per block allowed by NVIDIA GPUs is typically 1024.
 So if you exceed this number, say
 ```cpp
 int blocks = 80;
 int threads = 2048;